 The Mighty Haleakala is one of the tallest Mountains in the world when measured from the seafloor, and at 10,000 + ft. is still impressively high even when measured from sea level.
 From its summit, everything takes on a new light, the thin and clear atmosphere allows you to see all of Maui like never before.
 Sunrise is especially incredible and some find the experience almost spiritual.

-Crowds gather on the summit, which is reached by a well-paved road, to witness the dawning of a new day, which from the crystal clear air at this altitude emits colours and scenes that really stir the soul.
-It makes the 3 am alarm call and the near freezing temperature up there well worth the effort.
+Crowds gather on the summit, which is reached by a well-paved road, to witness the dawning of a new day, which from the crystal clear air at this altitude emits colors and scenes that really stir the soul.
+It makes the 3 am alarm call and the near-freezing temperature up there well worth the effort.

 Everyone who visits Hawaii should experience a luau at least once, despite the clichéd nature.
 And Maui offers some very good offerings in most areas of the island.
-Most offer an open bar along with an all you can eat buffet and fantastic after dinner show.
+Most offer an open bar along with an all-you-can-eat buffet and a fantastic after-dinner show.
 While prices are not cheap you do get a lot for your money and it’s something you have to experience once.

 Ocean conditions around Maui lead to some incredible snorkeling locations.
 Coral reefs cover most of the shoreline and marine life is abundant.
-Even heavily commercialised areas with large hotels have reefs out front rich in fish, turtles and other sea creatures.
+Even heavily commercialized areas with large hotels have reefs out front rich in fish, turtles, and other sea creatures.

 In short Diving from Maui is very very good.